18001767679/Dython/docs/doc.md

   Hello, Davis!
   ```

-- `itemCount()`: returns the amount of items in a list (first argument) that matches the secound argument.
+- `itemCount()`: returns the amount of items in a list (first argument) that matches the secound argument.(Can be replaced by list.count)

   ```py
   print(math.itemCount(["a", "a", "b"], "a"))